Tackling Fake News in Bengali: Unraveling the Impact of Summarization vs. Augmentation on Pre-trained Language Models: Related Works

 Khan et al. \cite{bib61} conducted a benchmark study to evaluate the effectiveness of several practical approaches on three distinct English datasets, the largest and most diverse of which was created by them.
-They experiment with both traditional machine learning based and neural network based approaches.
-Within traditional models they used SVM, LR, DT, MNB and KNN - and among them Naive Bayes, with n-gram features, performed the best.
+They experiment with both traditional ML based and neural network based approaches.
+Within traditional models they used SVM, LR, DT, Multinomial Naive Bayes (MNB) and KNN - and among them Naive Bayes, with n-gram features, performed the best.

-Baarir et al. \cite{bib62} used two existing English datasets and divided news data into three categories - Textual, categorical and numerical.
-Category wise, they used different preprocessing techniques.
-They only used Support Vector Machine (SVM) classifier but experimented with different hyper-parameters to improve accuracy.
-Another unique aspect of their research is that, they experimented with different features and through experimentations denote that the best features are in this order - text, author, source, date and sentiment.
-Using all features together they achieved 100\% accuracy in their research.
+Baarir et al. \cite{bib62} used two existing English datasets and divided news data into three categories: Textual, categorical and numerical.
+They employed an SVM classifier and experimented with various feature extraction and hyperparameter configurations to enhance accuracy.
+They identified the most impactful features in the following order: text, author, source, date, and sentiment, ultimately achieved 100\% accuracy when using all features together.
+However, such a result is typically considered improbable in real-world classification tasks and may indicate presence of overfitting, where the model memorizes the training data rather than learning generalizable patterns.
+Their use of source and author features for model training and evaluation may introduce bias.
+For example, if a dataset predominantly associates certain sources, such as \texttt{100percentfedup.com}, with fake news, the model may learn to classify news based on the source rather than its content, thereby reducing generalizability.

 Hossain et al. \cite{bib10} created \textit{BanFakeNews}, which is an annotated dataset of around 48 thousand authentic and around 1300 fake news in Bengali.
 To our knowledge, this is the only publicly available dataset in on Bengali fake news and it paved research on Bengali fake news detection.
 They collected authentic news articles from 22 reputed sources and three types of fake news - misleading, clickbait and satire are collected from some popular websites.
-They initially experiment with traditional machine learning models - SVM, LR and RF and empirically find that SVM incorporated with all linguistic features outperforms the other two models, achieving 0.91 F1-score on fake class.
+They initially experiment with traditional ML models - SVM, LR and RF and empirically find that SVM incorporated with all linguistic features outperforms the other two models, achieving 0.91 \( F_1 \)-score on fake class.
 They also observe that lexical features perform better than other linguistic features.
 Additionally, they claim that the use of punctuation in fake news is more frequent, and most of the time fake news is found on the least popular sites.